hartez/JIRA-Quick-Entry/readme.md

 To set up the tool, replace the 'address' attribute in the 'endpoint' section of the app.config with the address of your JIRA instance.

-When entering an issue, the Project and Summary fields are required.
+When entering an issue, the Project, Issue Type, and Summary fields are required.
 You can click the 'Create' button to submit your issue or hit CTRL-ENTER.

 As you add issues, their summaries will show up on the right to help you keep track of what you entered.

 Known issues (stuff I haven't gotten around to fixing yet):

-* There's currently no way to select an issue type - they default to 'New Feature'.
-I'll add a dropdown sometime in the near future.
 * If you close the login dialog (instead of logging in), submitting issues will fail (and you'll have to restart to log in)
 * No installer yet, so you'll have to build from source.